cprice07/CodeCustodians-Fall2024-SQA/PartB/README.md

 # Fuzzing with `fuzz.py`

-The `fuzz.py` script automatically fuzzes 5 Python methods of your choice to identify any bugs, crashes, or unexpected behavior.
+The `fuzz.py` script automatically fuzzes 5 Python methods to identify any bugs, crashes, or unexpected behavior.

 ## How it works:
 1. **Fuzzes 5 Python methods** randomly by generating various inputs.